coillarach/SET09102/notes/04_workflow.md

 the relationship between projects and repositories doesnot have to be one-to-one.
 You can also create issues using the issues tab on the repository page.
 If you take that option, you will need to say explicitly which project the issue should be added to.
-This is done using the controls on the right of the issue creation page as shown in Fig. XX.
+This is done using the controls on the right of the issue creation page as shown in Fig. 6.

 ![New issue page](../images/new_issue.png)

-*Fig. XX: GitHub new issue page*
+*Fig. 6: GitHub new issue page*

 When using a task board, an item gradually accumulates detail and moves through the swimlanes from left to right as the work progresses.
 Exactly *when* an item is moved from one swimlane to the next needs to be defined in the team workflow so that there is no ambiguity.
 Once defined, these rules can be performed and enforced manually, but GitHub can help to automate some of the steps.
-Clicking on the three-dots icon in the top right-hand corner of the task board (see Fig. XX) allows you to select a `Workflows` option.
+Clicking on the three-dots icon in the top right-hand corner of the task board (see Fig. 5) allows you to select a `Workflows` option.
 Here, you can define several actions to be triggered automatically.
 The options are more or less self-explanatory and require some experimentation.
 The main point is that a team should make explicit decisions about how their task board should operate and which steps are to be